edumserrano/dotnet-guides/src/guides/serilog/TestingLogsWithSerilog/README.md

 ## How to run

-* Open the `TestingLogsWithSerilog.sln` which can be found at `src/guides/serilog/TestingLogsWithSerilog`.
+* Open the `TestingLogsWithSerilog.slnx` which can be found at `src/guides/serilog/TestingLogsWithSerilog`.
 * Run the tests.
 Both tests should pass.

 ## Notes